T9 vertebra overview

-The T9 vertebra, along with the other back vertebrae, is comprised of a solid mass of bone that faces the front of the body and a series of vertebral arches that face the back of the body.
-This arch forms an open space called the vertebral foramen, which accommodates the spinal cord, ?and there are two more open spaces on either side of the vertebrae, called intervertebral foramina, through which the spinal nerves pass.
+The T9 vertebra, along with the other spinal vertebrae, are comprised of a solid mass of bone that faces the front of the body and a series of vertebral arches that face the back of the body.
+These arches form an open space called the vertebral foramen, which makes space for the spinal cord.
+There are two more open spaces on either side of the vertebrae, called intervertebral foramina, through which the spinal nerves pass.

-As we age, a lifetime of wear and tear begins to take its toll on the intervertebral discs between thoracic vertebrae, including those above and below the T9 vertebra.
-The disc walls become thinner and weaker, a degenerative condition that can cause any of the following conditions:
+As we age, years of wear begin to take their toll on the discs between thoracic vertebrae, including those above and below the T9 vertebra.
+The disc walls begin to lose their elasticity and thickness, which can compress the surrounding structures and cause degenerative spine conditions, including:

 - Herniated discs

 - Bulging discs